markgsimon/analogProject/README.md

 sender: simulates sending the messages by pulling messages from the alerts queue and waiting a certain amount of time with a failure rate

-producer: generates strings and publihses to queue
+producer: generates strings and publishes to queue